-If you insist on using pencil around your eyes, make sure you have a base for it so that it'll stay set and won't smudge.
+If you insist on using a pencil around your eyes, make sure you have a base for it so that it’ll stay set and won’t smudge.
 For the base, you can use any eyeshadow primer to make sure your pencil liner stays put.

 Ideally, pencil liners are best for tightlining and waterlining your lids.
 Tightlining the lid is when you apply eyeliner close to the lash line on the top lid to make lashes appear fuller.
 While waterlining the lids is applying eyeliner to the bottom of your waterline.
-The cons with pencil liner are that there is less control over precision compared to gel or liquid liners.
+The cons with pencil liners are that there is less control over precision compared to gel or liquid liners.

 Just like pencil liner, the next type of eyeliner someone can use is shadow liner.
 To use shadow liner, you would need to use a primer just to make sure it’s visible and doesn’t fade as quickly.

 With shadow liner, you would need to apply your liner with a brush to line your eyes with it.
 The versatility with the shadow liner that other lines don’t provide is that it can be applied wet or dry.

 If you apply this liner wet, it’ll appear darker compared to when you apply it dry where it’ll be lighter.
 The con with this type of liner is that it’s not very pigmented.
 These also liners last the shortest amount of time in comparison to the other types.

 Liquid eyeliner tends to be a hit or miss depending on the formula alone.
 However, liquid eyeliner is more reliable than kohl as it doesn’t smudge as easily as a pencil does.
 Liquid liners also allow for more precision depending on the type of tip the liner has.